 If you are thinking about carrying out a conversion on a naturally aspirated engine, the following modifications and specifications of the engine would need to be changed to effectively complete the retrofit:

-We recommend anyone considering retrofit to first source a conversion specialist (some of our Partners specialise in retrofitting) to seek advice and a quote from them as retrofits can be very costly!
+We recommend anyone considering retrofit to first source a conversion specialist (some of our Trade Customers specialise in retrofitting) to seek advice and a quote from them as retrofits can be very costly!